learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 #### 2. Strings

-Strings are very straight forward in JS.
+Strings are very straight forward in JavaScript.
 They are collections of characters.
-Plus signs are used to concatenated strings.
+Plus signs are used to concatenate strings.

-JS does not support string interpolation like some other languages (i.e. Ruby).
+JavaScript does not support string interpolation like some other languages (i.e. Ruby).
 Concatenating strings coerces the types of the objects into strings if they are not already.

 ```javascript
 'Hello ' + 'World';  // Returns 'Hello World'